hzh0509/EasyHomePage/contents/jobs/index.md

 * Writing web novels
 * Writing homework

-It seems that Henry's skills are probably writing, and as far as how well he writes ...
-Anyway, no one has ever told him to his face that he's bad.
+It seems that Henry's skills are probably writing, and as far as how well he writes...
+Anyway, no one has ever told him to his face that he's bad. <br>
 Whether they've ever said it behind his back, well, he doesn't know.